Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 ## Thread Twisting.

 Also at 3rd level, you begin to master the true deftness required to work with the Weave.
+You gain access to the Twist minor action.
+When you use this action, choose one:

-As a minor action, you may change the target of a pattern you have cast this turn or sustained, so long as the new target would be valid if you were to cast the pattern anew.
+- change the target of one of the patterns that you have cast or sustained to another valid target
+- replace one of the patterns you have cast or sustained with another pattern with the same target

 ## Attribute Improvement